 Your names are on the volunteer assignment page but specific volunteer assignments for these positions will be made and emailed to you within the next week or so – generally speaking markers will all need to be available to meet at Caribou Highlands on Thursday Sept 8th at 6:30 AM and be available until evening.
 Sweepers, the idea is that you are available for multiple sections on both Friday, Friday-Overnight and Saturday until the finish – some of you will be helping in other capacities as well (aid stations prior to a sweep).
 We are looking pretty good for markers and sweepers – please note that at this time we are only taking on new markers and sweepers that feel they are interested in making a long-term multi-year commitment to marking and sweeping – if you feel you might be interested in this in the future, please let us know.

 Your information is on the volunteer assignment page but specific volunteer assignments for these positions are made by the HAM Radio Coordinators Rick and Jayne Johnson and emailed to you, so if you have assignment specific questions please contact Rick or Jayne.
 Thank you for taking the time to sign up on the website so we have your up to date emergency contact information, shirt sizes etc!

 Please review everything you can at https://www.superiorfalltrailrace.com/ in addition to the following links – this makes you the best resource possible for runners and other volunteers!

-Overall the plan is coming together nicely, we will be adding some more volunteers and will be making tweaks to assignments over the next couple weeks.
-Keep an eye on the volunteer assignments page for changes and at a minimum look for one final email from me with info about revised volunteer assignments and communal lodging townhome unit numbers for those that sign up.
+Overall the plan is coming together nicely, we will be adding some more volunteers and will be making tweaks to assignments over the next week.
+Keep an eye on the volunteer assignments page for changes and at a minimum look for one final email from me with info about any revised volunteer assignments and communal lodging information / instructions for those that sign up.
 In the meantime, should you have any questions please feel free to email, Facebook message, text or call me!